gridlocdev/v/vlib/v/tests/project_with_modules_having_submodules/README.md

-This projects demonstrates how v.mod lookup can be used so that a project/module can be as selfcontained as possible.
+This projects demonstrates how v.mod lookup can be used so that a project/module can be as self-contained as possible.

 The programs under bin/ can find the modules mod1, because the project has a 'v.mod' file, so v module lookup for